-EndNote Online (sometimes referred to as EndNote Web or EndNote Basic) is the web-based version.
-An enhanced version is available to all UoB students and staff by registering via the Web of Science.
+EndNote Online, sometimes referred to as EndNote Web or EndNote Basic, is web-based.
+An enhanced version is available to all University of Bristol students and staff via Web of Science.

 We recommend that you create your EndNote Web account on campus.
 This ensures that your account is automatically associated with the University of Bristol, which gives you 5GB of storage as well as access to the University of Bristol referencing styles.

-Once registered you can log in to the service direct from www.myendnoteweb.com and begin saving references into your acount.
-Roaming access will allow you to use it from any computer, but you must login via a University computer, or via the Web of Science, at least once every 12 months to authenticate your status as a University of Bristol student or staff member.
+Once registered you can log in to the service at www.myendnoteweb.com and begin saving references into your account.
+Roaming access will allow you to use it from any computer, but you must log in via a University computer, or via Web of Science, at least once every 12 months to authenticate your status as a University of Bristol student or staff member.

 - A comprehensive online guide to using EndNote Online.

 - Clarivate Analytics (product developers) – videos and class notes.